UC ANR core messaging is based on brand and market research that included significant input from UC ANR stakeholders and clients.

 UC ANR is a statewide network of UC researchers and educators who create, develop, and extend knowledge on agricultural and natural resource management, youth development, family and consumer sciences, community and economic development, STEM and more.
-UC ANR collaborates with private and public stakeholders in all 58 counties to advance the wellbeing of all Californians.
+UC ANR collaborates with private and public stakeholders in all 58 counties to improve the lives of all Californians.

 I work for UC Agriculture and Natural Resources.
-It’s a statewide network of programs and research centers that connects UC research in agriculture, the environment, nutrition and youth development with the people of California.
-You’re probably familiar with some of our programs, like 4-H, UC Master Gardener or UC California Naturalist.
+It’s a statewide network of programs and research centers that connects UC research with the people of California.
+You’re probably familiar with some of our programs, like 4-H or UC Master Gardener.
 And if you’re a farmer or rancher, you’re probably familiar with UC Cooperative Extension.

 I’m a 4-H volunteer in Santa Barbara County for UC ANR.
-That’s the UC Division of Agriculture and Natural Resources, a statewide organization that brings UC research in agriculture, the environment, youth development and nutrition out to local communities to help solve problems and educate the community.
+That’s UC Agriculture and Natural Resources, a statewide organization that brings UC research out to local communities to help solve problems and improve lives.

 Audience-focused elevator pitch examples